 Monthly Recurring Revenue

 The amount of income produced each month from subscriptions to your products or services.

 Middle of the Funnel (MOFU)

-The stage of the sales funnel into which a buyer enters after they have identified that they have a problem that needs solving.
+This is the stage of the sales funnel that a buyer enters after they have identified that they have a problem that needs solving.
 This is the point at which you position your business as the solution to their problem.

 New Product Development

 The creation of a new product that involves research, development, product testing, and launching.

 A very specific segment of a market that requires a very specific approach to marketing.